core-wg/href/draft-ietf-core-href.md

 represented by using the `discard` alternative instead.

-The rules `scheme`, `authority`, `path`, `query`, `fragment` correspond to the (sub-)components of a CRI, as described in
+The rules `scheme`, `authority`, `path`, `query`, `fragment` correspond to the (sub‑)components of a CRI, as described in
 {{constraints}}, with the addition of the `discard` section.

 ### The `discard` Section